rdbeach/JsonQuery/README.md

                 b: gets a boolean
                 toJson: turns any part of the JsonO object tree into a JSON string
                 set: sets a value
+                jset: set ad value from a JSON string

                 Array Specific Methods:

-                add: adds an element or json to the array
+                add: adds an value
+                jadd: adds a value from a JSON string

-		Inherited Methods: The objects extend HashMap, and the arrays extend Arraylist.
+		Inherited Methods: JsonO extends HashMap, and JsonA extends Arraylist.